 Areca nut is capable of growing in a variety of soils.
-It requires abundant and well distributed rainfall.
+It requires abundant and well-distributed rainfall.
 It grows well within the temperature range of 14˚-36˚C. Areca nut can be grown in areas receiving annual rainfall of 750 mm to 4,500 mm.
-It can be cultivated up to an altitude of 1000 m in deep and well drained soils with low water table.
+It can be cultivated up to an altitude of 1000 m in deep and well-drained soils with a low water table.
 Laterite, red loam and alluvial soils are most suited.

 Chewing the mixture of areca nut and betel leaf is a tradition, custom or ritual which dates back thousands of years.
 It is not known how or when the areca nut and the betel leaf were first combined into one psychoactive drug.
-Archaeological evidence from Thailand, Indonesia and the Philippines suggests they have been used in tandem for at least 4000 years.
-In the Indian subcontinent, the chewing of betel and areca nut dates back to the pre-vedic period Harappan Empire.
+Archaeological evidence from Thailand, Indonesia and the Philippines suggest they have been used in tandem for at least 4000 years.
+In the Indian subcontinent, the chewing of betel and areca nuts dates back to the pre-Vedic period Harappan Empire.

 Regular eating of areca nut has adverse side effects.
 Regular chewing of betel nut can also cause gum irritation and tooth decay.
 Habitual chewers of betel leaf and areca nut have a greatly increased risk of developing a range of serious diseases, including cancers of the mouth and esophagus.